-MTH E-8 DIESEL ENGINE OPERATING INSTRUTIONS
+RAILKING E-8 AA DIESEL ENGINE OPERATING INSTRUCTIONS

-Thank you for purchasing the MTH Electric Trains E-8 diesel locomotive.
-This 1/4" scale reproduction of the famous E-8 A-B-A locomotive consist measures over 55" in length and weighs over 11 pounds.
-Despite its scale size, the locomotive is capable of operating on O-31 3-rail track with any compatible AC transformer (see the chart on page 35 for a complete list of compatible transformers and wiring instructions) and is completely compatible with most other 3-rail locomotives, rolling stock and accessories.
+Thank you for purchasing the RailKing production of General Motor's E-8 AA diesel engine.
+The engine's durable ABS body and die-cast trucks are traditionally sized for operation on any O-31 Gauge track.
+The engine should operate for years with any compatible AC transformer (see the chart on page 35 for a list of compatible transformers) and is completely compatible with most 3-rail locomotives, rolling stock and accessories.

-The locomotive is equipped with several deluxe features that are simple and fun to operate.
+The locomotive is equipped with either an electronic horn or the ProtoSound® Digital Sound and train control system which contains several deluxe features that are simple and fun to operate.
 Each feature is described among the following pages which should be read before the engine is operated.
 For those of you who can't wait to get started, the Quick Start Basic Operating Instructions found on Pages 3 and 4 should be read so that you understand the basics of the operating system.
 Please note that some features are only found in the ProtoSound® models and are marked as such.
 Features not marked as ProtoSound features are available in all models.